haykshahnazaryan/broker/README.md

-# FreightPro Logistics - Professional Freight Brokering Website
+# Aurus Logistics INC Logistics - Professional Freight Brokering Website

 A modern, responsive website for a freight brokering company built with pure HTML, CSS, and JavaScript.
 This website provides a professional online presence for logistics and freight brokerage services.